Intellihackz/inject/TUTORIAL.md

 Try clicking on different prices - we'll use this feature in the next step to auto-fill trade forms.

 This is incredibly cool - you're now showing real-time order book data from actual traders on Injective!
-The numbers you see are real people's buy and sell orders.
+The numbers you see are real people's buy and sell orders, formatted intelligently to handle everything from regular prices to tiny memecoin prices.
+Notice how:

+- **Tiny prices** like `0.00005753` display as `0.0₄5753` (clean and readable)
+- **Quote tokens** show dynamically (INJ, USDT, etc.) based on the selected market
+- **Current price** updates in real-time as the market moves

 In the next step, we'll build a trading form so users can place their own orders into this same order book.

 ---